 1. Guidance / Harvesting systems: These systems are the most common automated agricultural system in the UK.
 The systems can be installed on other machines to automate regular machines.
 They are popular because they don’t require a new machine.
 The AI computers can automatically run any electronic machinery if programmed correctly – and if it doesn’t need manual action to operate the equipment.

-2. Fruit picking robots: Mainly used for strawberries and ground vegetables, automated fruit machines can identify ripe fruit and weight it.
-They can also identify which fruits will be ripe next week so famers can plan ahead.
+2. Fruit picking robots: Mainly used for strawberries and ground vegetables, automated fruit machines can identify ripe fruit and weigh it.
+They can also identify which fruits will be ripe next week so farmers can plan ahead.
 There are other variations which will pick apples.

 3. Watering machines: Automated watering machines can identify which part of a field needs additional water and can change location to adapt to changing conditions.
 Normally, this equipment is part of an upgraded mobile irrigation system.
 They also save water by only watering when necessary.

 4. Soil sampling: Many farmers use soil analysis to help ensure crops remain healthy.
 Sampling machines take a wide selection of soil for analysis and provide accurate results.
 This saves time and effort for farmers as they don’t have to take samples by hand.

 5. Sorting machines: Once produce is harvested it needs to be cleaned and packaged ready to leave the farm.
 Automated sorting machines make this task easier and can pack produce based on weight or size.

 6. Weeding machines: Weeding by hand is a laborious task.
 Automated weeding machines look very like indoor roaming vacuums, but instead of ‘hoovering’ up dirt, they can identify and remove small weeds so fields remain weed free.